margglee/michiganWeatherApp/README.md

 # michiganWeatherApp
-App that shows random weather statuses
+App that shows one of the five random weather predictions

 Since Michigan natives joke about the unpredictable weather, I made this weather app that provides inaccurate and unpredictable weather information using sensors.
 This is a fun personal project to learn about app development, Java and Android Studio.